 1. Grant and scope of licence

 1.1 In consideration of payment by you of the agreed licence fee and you agreeing to abide by the terms of this Licence, we hereby grant to you a non-exclusive, non-transferable licence to use the software on the terms of this Licence.

 1.2 You may activate the software on up to three machines.
 These activations are non-transferable.
 Any further activations are entirely at our discretion.
 An activation is defined as unlocking the demo mode of the plugin to access the full feature set on a single user account of a machine.

 2.1 Except as expressly set out in this Licence or as permitted by any local law, you undertake:

 2.1.1 not to copy the Software except where such copying is incidental to normal use of the Software, or where it is necessary for the purpose of back-up or operational security;

-2.1.2 not to sell, rent, lease, sub-license, loan, translate, merge, adapt, vary or modify the Software or Documents or attempt to do any of the foregoing acts;
+2.1.2 not to sell, rent, lease, sub-license, loan, translate, merge, adapt, vary or modify the Software or attempt to do any of the foregoing acts;

 2.1.3 not to make alterations to, or modifications of, the whole or any part of the Software, nor permit the Software or any part of it to be combined with, or become incorporated in, any other programs;